MiguelSLz/blueos-ros2-ping/README.md

 This extension enables controlling an ArduPilot-based vehicle (BlueBoat, BlueROV) via [ROS2](https://github.com/ros2)

+## Fork
-Fork: Changes on MAVROS + ping360_sonar package installation.
+Changes on MAVROS and some extras ROS2 packages installation.

 The extension includes the following packages: